CS601-F21/project3-caracao718/README.md

 ## Team Option

-Requests to work in a team of no more than two students will be considered. *No one may work as a team until your request is formally approved by the instructor*.
+Requests to work in a team of no more than two students will be considered. *No one may work as a team until your httpRequest is formally approved by the instructor*.
 If you are interested in a team option *both members of the team must come to office hour on Oct 20 or 21* with a proposed work distribution and collaboration plan.
 The instructor will approve or decline requests made by October 21.

 ## Submission